SuperAviation001/android_device_nothing_tetris/README.md

 # IF YOU DID THE ABOVE STEP, YOU DO NOT NEED TO CLONE THE VENDOR TREE !!

 ## Kernel Source
-Kernel source is available at: https://github.com/NothingOSS/android_kernel_6.1_nothing_mt6878 Clone it into kernel/nothing/tetris
+### Kernel source is available at:
-Enjoy!
+https://github.com/NothingOSS/android_kernel_6.1_nothing_mt6878
+### Clone it into kernel/nothing/tetris

+# Enjoy!!
+I will build some roms for this device btw.
 ```
 #
 # Copyright (C) 2025 The LineageOS Project